 As part of the Facebook Open Arts program (formerly the Analog Research Lab), my work as a creative director, designer, and printmaker has been described as “the cultural heartbeat of the company.”
 In all things, I value care, thoughtfulness, and craft.
 I believe that better wins over more and that there is such a thing as enough.
 Whether physical or digital artifacts or experiences, the things I make aim to influence the influencers to remind them of the people their work serves and the responsibility it carries.

-My work has been presented internationally at the Hammer Museum in Los Angeles, the Design Museum in London, Designmuseo, Helsinki, the Design Museum Den Bosch in the Netherlands, the Type Directors Club in New York, and has appeared in HOW, Mohawk’s Maker Quarterly, Fast Co, Wired, Offscreen, Tech Crunch, Inc, and Ad Week among other publications.
-I also appear in the documentary film An Impossible Project which first premiered in Rotterdam in early 2020.
+My work has been presented internationally at the Hammer Museum in LA, the London Design Museum, Designmuseo, Helsinki, Design Museum Den Bosch, the Type Directors Club in New York, and has appeared in HOW, Mohawk’s Maker Quarterly, Fast Co, Wired, Offscreen, Tech Crunch, Inc, and Ad Week among other publications.
+I also appear in the documentary film An Impossible Project which premiered in Rotterdam in early 2020.

-Originally from Toronto, Canada, I live in the heart of Silicon Valley with my wife and kids, orange tabby Squeaker, and pup Maple.
-I enjoy making friends with creative folks all over the world and have has the pleasure of working with organizations of all sizes.
+I enjoy making friends with creative folks all over the world and have had the pleasure of creating work and for with organizations of all sizes.
 Some of those include:

 P.S.
 I’m not currently accepting freelance projects but am open to talk about potential work opportunities.